-Chloramphenicol succinate PRODUCT DATA SHEET
+Chloramphenicol succinate sodium PRODUCT DATA SHEET

 issue date 01/06/2020

-Product Name: Chloramphenicol succinate
+Product Name: Chloramphenicol succinate sodium

-Product Number: C169
+Product Number: C170

-CAS Number: 3544-94-3
+CAS Number: 982-57-0

-Molecular Formula: $C{15}H{16}Cl_2N_2O_8$
+Molecular Formula: $C{15}H{15}Cl_2N_2O_8Na$

-Molecular Weight: 423.2
+Molecular Weight: 445.2

 Appearance: White solid

+Solubility: ethanol, methanol, DMF and DMSO.

+Storage Conditions: -20°C Description: Chloramphenicol succinate sodium is the salt prepared from Chloramphenicol succinate using the free carboxylic acid of the succinate which ionises and readily forms in weak sodium hydroxide solutions.
+The sodium salt is the preferred formulation in pharma research, providing a more readily soluble product.
+Chloramphenicol succinate is significantly less active than Chloramphenicol but acts as a prodrug, forming chloramphenicol in the presence of succinate dehydrogenase.

-Solubility: in ethanol, methanol, DMF and DMSO.
+Chloramphenicol succinate sodium is soluble in ethanol, methanol, DMF and DMSO.

-Storage Conditions: -20°C Description: Chloramphenicol succinate is prepared by acylation of chloramphenicol with succinic anhydride to provide a water soluble pro-drug that has found a niche in skin preparation in advance of surgery.
-In the presence of succinate dehydrogenase in the human gut, Chloramphenicol is released.
-Chloramphenicol succinate is soluble in ethanol, methanol, DMF and DMSO.
 For more Chloramphenicol products, click here.

 Mechanism of Action: After entering a bacterial cell, Chloramphenicol reversibly binds to the peptidyltransferase center at the 50S ribosomal subunit of 70S ribosome, preventing peptide bond formation.
-Resistance to Chloramphenicol may be due to decreased cell permeability or a mutation in the 50S ribosomal subunit Microbiology Applications Chloramphenicol is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Grampositive and Gram-negative microbial isolates.
+Resistance to Chloramphenicol may be due to decreased cell permeability or a mutation in the 50S ribosomal subunit.
+Spectrum: Chloramphenicol is effective against Gram-positive and Gram-negative bacteria, both aerobic and anaerobic bacteria.
+It is also effective against Mycoplasmas, Chlamydiae, and Rickettsiae.

+Microbiology Applications Chloramphenicol is commonly used in clinical in vitro microbiological antimicrobial susceptibility tests (panels, discs, and MIC strips) against Grampositive and Gram-negative microbial isolates.
 Medical microbiologists use AST results to recommend antibiotic treatment options for infected patients.
 Representative MIC values include: - Neisseria meningitides 0.06 μg/mL 8 μg/mL - Streptococcus pneumoniae 0.25 μg/mL 4 μg/mL - For a complete list of Chloramphenicol MIC values, click here.
 Bacterial resistance to chloramphenicol is enzymatic inactivation by acetylation via different types of chloramphenicol acetyltransferases (CATs), and this feature has been exploited for gene selection.
-Chloramphenicol is routinely used to select for transformed cells that express the Chloramphenicol resistance gene, known as the cat gene.
-Chloramphenicol is used as a selective agent in:
+Chloramphenicol is routinely used to select for transformed cells that express the chloramphenicol resistance gene, cat.
+Media Supplement Chloramphenicol is used as a selective agent in: